Ealenn/gira/README.md

-  config      Configure Gira with accounts and tokens help        Help about any command issue       Show details of an issue (from current branch or specified issue ID) version     Display the current Gira version and check for available updates
+  config      Configure Gira with accounts and tokens help        Help about any command issue       Show details of an issue (from current branch or specified issue ID) ninja       Create a new issue and associated branch in one command open        Open issue in web browser (from current branch or specified issue ID) version     Display the current Gira version and check for available updates

 Flags:
   -h, --help             help for gira
-      --profile string   Configuration profile to use (default "default") --verbose          Print detailed operation logs and debug information -v, --version          version for gira
+  -p  --profile string   Configuration profile to use (default "default")
+      --verbose          Print detailed operation logs and debug information -v, --version          version for gira